ghaiklor/kittik/doc/api/Cursor.md

 <a name="COLORS"></a>

 ## COLORS : <code>Object</code>
-Dictionary of colors which can be used for instantiating the [Color](#Color) instance.
+Dictionary of colors which can be used in cursor.

 **Kind**: global constant
 <a name="DISPLAY_MODES"></a>